hwanggu-corgi/hwanggu-log/update.md

     - [ ]: You must use synchronization function provided in `sync.c`
     - [ ]: You must use the linked list implementation provided in `list.h` for wait queue for `msg_queue_poll()`

-1. Corgi add progress #54 on assignment 2, CSC 369♥♥
+1. Corgi add progress #55 on assignment 2, CSC 369♥♥
-    - Corgi working on adding code to `msg_queue_read` #8
+    - Corgi working on adding code to `msg_queue_read` #9
         - Corgi adding code
+            - Moe corgi piecing puzzles
         - Corgi adding pseudocode
     - [on hold] Corgi working on adding code to `msg_queue_open` #10
         - Moe corgi working on gathering notes on `deadlock` #2, over♥♥